netpack/PhotoMagnum/README.md

 #PhotoMagnum Script for Photographers

 PhotoMagnum is a script designed to assist photographers renaming selected files on MacOS using the Magnum Unique Numbering System.
-It can keep track of the foto number sequence in a story.
+It can keep track of the photo number sequence in a story.

 When files are selected, the script will look for files in the folder that already belong to a story and start sequencing photos acordingly.